alessandrogeraldini/GYRAZE/README.md

 9th line: the value of current or electrostatic potential

-To solve only the magnetic presheath (without the full Debye sheath potential profile) with a simplified electron model it is sufficient to set the value of rho_e/lambda_D to 0.0 or to 100.0 for the two simplified electron models.
+To solve only the magnetic presheath (without the full Debye sheath potential profile) with a simplified electron model it is sufficient to set the value of rho_e/lambda_D to 0.0 or to 100.0 (or any larger number) for the two simplified electron models.

 The parameter tau must be kept above 0.2.
 Simulations crash when tau is too small because the small-alpha equations to lowest order cannot recover the fluid limit (they start missing important terms, see Geraldini, Parra and Militello 2019).

 Simulations crash or don't converge if the angle alpha is below the critical angle.
 For larger values of the parameter gamma the critical angle becomes larger.
 Therefore, use parameter gamma with caution.
 Below the critical angle, the code is unable to obtain the solution (because the solution is probably non-monotonic, while the code only handles monotonic profiles).

-Other parameter choices that might cause the simulation to crash: a very large electron current, a very large ion current (bounded by the incoming distribution function, which for the moment is independent of the current), a value of wall potential which is not negative enough.
+Other parameter choices that might cause the simulation to crash: a very large electron current, a very large ion current (bounded by the incoming distribution function, which for the moment is independent of the current), a value of wall potential which is not negative enough (the sheath is non-monotonic below a larger critical angle in this case).

 Simulations can run with multiple ion species at the moment only with a specific choice of distribution functions.
 More work is needed to include other options in how the combined distribution functions satisfy the Chodura condition.
 The output distribution function file is only produced for one ion distribution function.